Cybersecurity and Infrastructure Security Agency: Programs

 The Continuous Diagnostics and Mitigations program provides cybersecurity tools and services to federal agencies.

 CISA issues "binding operational directives" that require federal government agencies to take action against specific cybersecurity risks.

 In March 2021, CISA assumed control of the .gov top-level domain (TLD) from the General Services Administration.
 CISA manages the approval of domains and operates the TLD Domain Name System nameservers.
 In April 2021, CISA removed the fee for registering domains.
 In January 2023, Cloudflare received a $7.2M contract to provide DNS registry and hosting services for the TLD.

 CISA provides incident response services to the federal executive branch and US-based entities.

 CISA manages the EINSTEIN intrusion detection system to detect malicious activity on federal government agency networks.

 The National Defense Authorization Act for Fiscal Year 2021 granted CISA the authority to issue administrative subpoenas in order to identify the owners of internet connected critical infrastructure related devices with specific vulnerabilities.
 In 2021, CISA issued 47 subpoenas.

-In August 2021, Easterly stated "One could argue we’re in the business of critical infrastructure, and the most critical infrastructure is our cognitive infrastructure, so building that resilience to misinformation and disinformation, I think, is incredibly important."

 In 2021, CISA released a report that provided guidance for how to navigate and prevent ransomware incidents.
 This was due to a significant jump in recent attacks related to ransomware.